tongvtdan/apillis-mfg/MEMORY.md

 8. **Responsive Design**: Grid automatically adjusts columns based on screen size while maintaining consistent card dimensions
 9. **Performance Optimization**: Maintained drag & drop functionality while improving layout performance for large project lists
 10. **Code Quality**: Modular components with clean separation of concerns, following established patterns

+- Date: 2025-01-22
+- What we completed / changed:
+1. **Improved Kanban Layout with Horizontal Scrolling**: Converted from cramped 8-column grid to horizontal scrolling layout showing 2-3 columns at once
+2. **Increased Column Widths by 30%**: Each kanban column now has 416px width (increased from 320px) for better readability and content display
+3. **Flexible Column Heights**: Removed fixed heights, columns now expand based on project count for natural content flow
+4. **Full Viewport Scrolling**: Added vertical scrolling to entire Kanban area (max-h-[80vh]) so users can scroll up/down to see all columns
+5. **Enhanced User Experience**: Added horizontal scroll with custom scrollbar styling and visual scroll indicators
+6. **Better Visual Hierarchy**: Wider columns now have proper spacing and are much more readable with room for project details
+7. **Custom Scrollbar Styling**: Added subtle, themed scrollbars that match the design system for both horizontal and vertical scrolling
+8. **Scroll Indicators**: Added gradient fade on the right edge to indicate more content is available
+9. **User Guidance**: Updated instruction text to inform users about horizontal and vertical scrolling capabilities
+10. **Performance Optimization**: Simplified scrolling implementation improves performance while maintaining drag & drop functionality